-Fresh Summer Spring Rolls are packed with vegetables (and chicken), rolled in lettuce leaves and rice paper, for a tasty snack or meal.
+Fresh Summer Spring Rolls are a spring roll recipe packed with veggies, chicken, and rolled in lettuce leaves and rice paper for a lite bite.

 Summer Spring Rolls